-Following the adoption of FRS 139, trade and other receivables are categorised and measured as loans and receivables in accordance with Note 2.22(ii)(c).
+Trade and other receivables are categorised and measured as loans and receivables in accordance with Note 2.22(ii)(c).

 2.9 Construction Contracts

 Contracts work-in-progress are stated at cost, and where appropriate, include attributable profit less allowance for foreseeable losses and progress payments received and receivable.
 Cost includes the actual cost of materials, labour and other incidental expenses incurred in the construction contracts.